AlbertP3/FlashCards/README.md

 ![Load Window](src/res/imgs/ss_load.png)

 - Allows picking all *kinds* of flashcard files that were matched by the 'languages' setting i.e. are on proper path.
 New *Revisions* can be created only from *Languages* and Revision Mode (Positive/Negative) is available only for the *Revisions* and *Mistakes*.
-- If optional feature "recommend_new" is selected, reminders to create a new revision will also appear there - specific texts can be customized in the 'RECOMMENDATIONS' section of the config
+- If optional feature "recommend_new" is given a value greater than 0 (days), reminders to create a new revision will also appear there - specific texts can be customized in the 'RECOMMENDATIONS' section of the config

 ## Progress Window